The following sections will walk you through a brief introduction to using a custom app on the Nextmv Platform. You will:

 function from the Nextmv Python SDK and your code might look like this:

-Next, make sure your model writes a solution to a file or stdout and is JSON, TEXT, or CSV.
+Write your model solution to a file or stdout as JSON, TEXT, or CSV.
 If reading from a file or files (required for CSV), your output data must be written to a folder called output

 in your model code.
 This ensures we can find your output and render it appropriately on the Nextmv Console.